 The incident rate of data breaches continues to climb during this time of COVID-19.
 Organizations continue to discover that they have weaknesses, many at great expense.
-For mid to large enterprise organizations, a defense-in-depth strategy includes testing your defenses.
-The idea behind functional testing is to determine the weaknesses that can affect the organization, and determine the effectiveness of the defenses currently in place.
-Similar to these digital exercises, attacking and defending have long been used by the military to test readiness of their personnel.
+A defense-in-depth strategy includes testing your defenses for mid to large enterprise organizations.
+The idea behind functional testing is to determine the weaknesses that can affect the organization and assess the defenses’ effectiveness.
+Like these digital exercises, the military has long used attacking and defending to test their personnel’s readiness.

 What are red team exercises?

-According to Center for Internet Security, Red Team exercises take a comprehensive approach at the full spectrum of organization policies, processes, and defenses in order to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
-Independent Red Teams can provide valuable and objective insights about the existence of vulnerabilities and the efficacy of defenses and mitigating controls already in place and even of those planned for future implementation.
+According to the Center for Internet Security, Red Team exercises take a comprehensive approach to the full spectrum of organization policies, processes, and defenses to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
+Independent Red Teams can provide valuable and objective insights about vulnerabilities and the efficacy of defenses and mitigating controls already in place and even those planned for future implementation.

-The objectives of a red team exercise are mainly defined by what the manufacturer or supply chain partner to learn from the exercise, and what has been defined in the scope of the exercise to be tested.
-There are 3 common objectives that red team members accomplish during the exercise.
+The red team exercise objectives are defined by the manufacturer or supply chain partner concerns and are limited in the exercise’s scope to be tested.
+There are three common objectives that red team members accomplish during the exercise.

 - The first objective of a red team exercise is to identify any physical, hardware, software, and human vulnerabilities that affect the security of your business.
-Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises are focused on identifying and exploiting multiple vulnerabilities across multiple environments, including trying to gain physical access to specific locations owned by the business.
+Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises focus on identifying and exploiting multiple vulnerabilities across multiple domains, including gaining physical access to specific locations owned by the business.

-- The second objective of a red team exercise is to obtain a realistic understanding of the risks that your business can face.
-As the scope of what can be tested is increased, more vulnerabilities and risks will be revealed.
-Red team exercises focus on multiple security aspects that can affect a business, including procedures used for guiding visitors around a facility, training used to prepare employees for cyber incidents, and the equipment and their setup used for physically securing a facility.
+- The second objective of a red team exercise is to obtain a realistic understanding of your business’s risks.
+As the scope of testing increases, findings will reveal more vulnerabilities.
+Red team exercises focus on multiple security aspects that can affect a business, including procedures for guiding visitors around a facility, training used to prepare employees for cyber incidents, and the equipment and their setup used for physically securing a facility.

 - The final objective of a red team exercise is to help address and fix all identified security weaknesses.
-Once the risks that affect a manufacturer or business have been identified, a report is given from the red team that will include how the vulnerability was exploited and what changes should be made to prevent the vulnerability from being exploited again.
+When the exposures are identified, the red team report will include how the vulnerabilities were exploited, and what changes should be made to prevent the vulnerabilities from being used again.

-Afterward, both the red and blue teams will discuss the capabilities as to what machines were compromised, how they were compromised, how certain attacks were detected, and what methods and techniques were used by the blue to deal with compromised machines.
-These meetings help blue team members understand more about the common attack methods that are currently used, while also learning how to detect and react to these types of attacks in the future.
-In some cases, a manufacturer may ask that a red team and blue team work together during an assessment in order to help improve the effectiveness of the blue team.
+These meetings help blue team members understand more about the common attack methods currently used while also learning how to detect and react to these types of attacks in the future.
+In some cases, a manufacturer may ask that a red team and blue team work together during an assessment to help improve the effectiveness of the blue team.
 These types of exercises are known as purple team assessments.

 What does “think like an attacker” mean?